 Rob Gellner, BMus

 Trumpet, Flugelhorn, French Horn, Trombone

 Rob Gellner is among Guelph’s most accomplished trumpet players and composers.
 He received his music degree in Honours Composition (BMUS) from Wilfrid Laurier University.
 Rob leads a group called the Rob Gellner Sextet and recently released a CD, entitled What If, of his own original jazz compositions.
 His versatility finds him in KW Big Band Theory, Groove Corporation, playing in pit orchestras on trumpet and doubling on French horn and trombone for RCMPI, KWMP, Globe and Drayton musicals, as well as soloist with churches and many other ensembles.
 Rob shares his love of music through teaching brass and jazz workshops.
 Further details can be found at robgellner.com.

-Jody recently finished her undergraduate degree in music therapy at WLU in 2016.
-She teaches saxophones, flute and clarinet at Beck Music, but also has skills in piano, guitar and voice.
+Jody is a multi-instrumentalist with skills on the saxophone, flute, clarinet, piano, guitar, ukulele and voice.
 Jody has participated in several ensembles throughout university including the WLU Concert Choir, Jazz and Wind Ensembles.
-Recently, she has participated in the Youth Jazz Ensemble in 2015 and 2014 workshops which included performances at the Uptown Waterloo Jazz Festival.
-She is also an occasional performer in the community, playing with the Wellington Winds, as well as small jazz ensemble performances.
-Jody has also competed in the Kiwanis Music Festival for 3 years and advanced the provincial competition for small ensembles in 2011.
+Outside of school, she also participated in the Youth Jazz Ensemble in 2014 and 2015 workshops which included performances at the Uptown Waterloo Jazz Festival.
+Jody is also an occasional performer in the community, playing with the Wellington Winds, as well as small jazz ensembles.
+She has also competed in the Kiwanis Music Festival for 3 years and advanced to the provincial competition for small ensembles in 2011.

 STRINGS & GUITAR